escapecoco/portfolio-2/README.md

-# Concours 2 "Portfolio" Le Repaire du Web
+# Portfolio 2 💼

-Projet réalisé avec HTML, SCSS et JAVASCRIPT
+Project made with HTML5, SCSS/CSS3 and JAVASCRIPT Projet réalisé avec HTML, SCSS/CSS3 et JAVASCRIPT

-Created with 💖
+Designed and Made with 💖

+*(Participation for the contest of Le Repaire du Web)*